 When an unexpected machine check event has occurred and SAL_CHECK is entered, it is the responsibility of SAL_CHECK to call back to PAL (PAL_MC_ERROR_INFO), in order to retrieve processor-specific error information pertaining to the machine check.
 In addition, SAL_CHECK should interrogate the platform (through error logging registers) for any platform-specific information which pertains to the machine check condition.
+Calls to PAL_MC_DYNAMIC_STATE can be made to obtain processor state information for Intel to use to assist in debug.
+Check the PSP.dy bit to ensure the dynamic state information is valid and available.
 Once the processor error record information is retrieved, SAL_CHECK will call PAL_MC_CLEAR_LOG to make the processor error logging resources available for capturing future machine check error information.
 A similar task is necessary to make platform error logging resources available for future events.